abpframework/abp/docs/en/Community-Articles/2023-11-06-EF-Core_Hierarchy-Id/POST.md

 ## Modeling Hierarchies

 The `HierarchyId` type can be used for properties of an entity type.
-For example, assume we want to model personnel in an organization.
+For example, assume we want to model the personnel in an organization.
 Each person has a name and a manager.
 The manager is also a person.
 We can model this using the following entity type:

 ```csharp
 public class Person